welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 opening the source tab.
 Click on save and then download to get the `.gdst` file to paste into the project folder.

-Empty cells will be skipped in rules creation, that means that rules will not consider that constraint during pattern matching.
+Empty cells will be ignored in rules creation, that means that rules will not consider that constraint during pattern matching.

 ![indicators](./images/indicators.png)